by Dr. Nizar Kharma (about The Hollywood Smile)

 - Aesthetic and practical issues: Some patients struggle to cope with the new appearance of the veneers or how they feel in the mouth.
 In addition, patients may initially or for a long time encounter difficulties with speech and eating.
 Furthermore, patients may not be happy with the appearance and request replacement, leading to further long appointments.

-- Long-term maintenance is needed:
+- Long-term maintenance is a must:

 - Regular dental visits: Six-monthly check-ups are crucial for examining the veneers for any issues.